even4void/aliquote/content/post/customizing-iterm2.md

 PROMPT='${dir_info}$(git_prompt_info) %(1j.$promptjobs.$promptnormal)'
 ```

-With quarantine and all., I had to strenghten my "work from home" setup.
+With quarantine and all., I had to strengthen my "work from home" setup.
 I have a remote access to the computers at my lab, and I wanted to customize my terminal a bit.
 In my case, this is iTerm2 but this should apply to any terminal.
 What I really wanted was to add some useful information to my prompt, without adding too much of a mess on the existing one.
 It is worth noting the following only makes use of the right prompt.
 With many (pseudo-)terminals arranged in panes or in separate windows, it often becomes hard to remember which ones are connected via ssh.
 Here is what I have in my zsh config file for managing the right prompt:

 ```shell
 function preexec() {